-From Public Safety to Richer Remote Education: Five Use Cases for 5G
+From Public Safety to Richer Remote Education: Five 5G Use Cases

-Today we’re experiencing the collision of edge, which has the ability to process heavy workloads like Artificial Intelligence (AI) and analytics closer to real time, and the arrival of a new delivery network called 5G.
-This convergence of compute technologies and telecommunications promises to open up dramatic new capabilities followed by untold innovations.
+The success of 5G use cases relies on the collision of edge computing, which enables real-time processing of heavy workloads like Artificial Intelligence (AI) and analytics, and the 5G delivery network.
+This convergence of compute technologies and telecommunications promises to create dramatic new capabilities and untold innovations.

-Emerging 5G networks will bring about lower latency and higher bandwidth capabilities, and ultimately do so more efficiently and cost-effectively than prior generations of connectivity.
-They’ll support more robust applications closer to their use cases, and move the data center closer to the user.
+Emerging 5G networks will deliver lower latency and higher bandwidth capabilities.
+They will ultimately do so more efficiently and cost-effectively than prior generations of connectivity.
+As a result, they'll support more robust applications closer to their use cases and move the data center closer to the user.

-Moving workloads to the edge enables faster direct machine-to-machine communication, as well as the ability for a sensor monitor in one location to converse with its counterpart in another location.
-Eventually the buildout of 5G networks could pave the way for more affordable broadband coverage to rural and remote regions that have long been underserved by costly, difficult-to-deploy hard wire.
+Moving workloads to the edge enables faster direct machine-to-machine communication and allows a sensor monitor in one location to converse with a counterpart in another location.
+Eventually, the buildout of 5G networks could pave the way for more affordable broadband coverage to rural and remote regions that have long been underserved by costly, difficult-to-deploy hard wire.

-Rather than having to collect and deliver data to a distant processing center, edge computing essentially brings the data center closer to where it’s needed, thus allowing for a wealth of customer-pleasing benefits:
+Rather than having to collect and deliver data to a distant processing center, edge computing essentially brings the data center closer to where it's needed, which creates customer benefits such as:

 - Real-time or faster data analytics processing with reduced latency.

 - Reduced network traffic.